mcfnord/cem/src/ref/gal-nov14.md

     high, was stable (all utilities except electricity included), the view was lovely, and the location was about as convenient and fun as Tacoma gets.
 Emily paid less per month than she paid to Donna.
-    Square footage is simply not the only way to think about real estate.
+    Square footage is not the only way to think about real estate.
 Emily said about this comment, “Where was he when we were looking for a place?”
 He was in Mexico.
 After we had signed a lease, he appeared to want us to move, for reasons I do not think related to his stated reasoning.
-Emily was proud of our apartment and we adults chose it well.
+Emily was proud of our apartment and we chose it well.

 -   Once in Mexico I paid for everyone’s meal.
 He said, “You’re a good guy, John.
 Others might not know it, but I know it.”
 He ostensibly was kinda joking, but it seemed like a strange, demeaning statement masked as a joke.
 I had, after all, paid for everyone’s lunch.

--   I know he was willing to disregard Emily's clear and consistently stated wish for full resuscitation and life support.
+-   Darin disregarded Emily's clear and consistently stated wish for full resuscitation and life support.
 He described this change to me as being "easier for the family, including Chloe."
 He also justified this to my father and step mother in a conversion for which I was not present.
+In that conversation, my step-mother asked, “Is this about cost?”
+Darin did not respond.

--   On two occasions Darin described Andrea as being “manic”.
+-   On two occasions Darin described Andrea (Emily’s grandmother) as being “manic”.
 Once she was making urgent requests for food or cooking purchases that Darin would not satisfy, because she was being “manic” in his view.

 -   Darin sought Emily’s cellular phone one week before her death.
 He said this was “in case her friends call”.
-This did not make sense to me.
-Emily had stopped answering her own phone regularly over a month prior.
-Her friends would just call me.
-I had referred them all to Mariela’s phone.
+This did not make sense to me, as Emily had stopped answering her own phone regularly over a month prior.
+Her friends would call me, and I had referred them all to Mariela’s phone.
 So what friends was he referring to?
 How would she answer?
 As well, I knew her phone was an authentication key to her financial, social, and personal accounts, such as email,